TL;DR: Is Granola AI Worth It in 2026?

 YouTube comments for Granola.

 One commenter says “this app is perfect.
 Best AI note taker I’ve used.”
-However, even this commenter goes on to say that the price is “steep” and that the AI lacks “full workspace context.”
+Even this commenter, though, goes on to say that the price is “steep” and that the AI lacks “full workspace context.”

 What this means is Granola can only understand one meeting at a time.
-It cannot comprehend multiple meetings simultaneously to give you strategy analysis or identify recurring strengths and weaknesses across sales calls. tl;dv, on the other hand, can.
+It cannot comprehend multiple meetings simultaneously to give you strategy analysis or identify recurring strengths and weaknesses across sales calls. tl;dv, by contrast, can.

 One of the other commenters says, “I’m surprised it doesn’t identify speakers in its transcription.”
-This is something that surprised me too.
-I understand that it uses a different technology so it can be difficult to understand who’s speaking when it’s not actually in the call, but it’s something that I’ve become so used to after trying out dozens of note takers that it feels like a big step backwards.
+This surprised me too.
+I understand it uses a different technology, so it can be difficult to work out who’s speaking when it’s not actually in the call, but after trying out dozens of note takers it’s something I’ve come to expect, and going without feels like a step backwards.

 A negative Youtube comment for Granola